Exactech Lawsuit for Defective Knee Replacements

 Pain and Suffering

 You may also be eligible for pain and suffering damages.
-These are non-economic damages intended to compensate you for the physical pain and emotional suffering you have endured.
+These are non-economic damages intended to compensate you for your physical pain and emotional suffering.

 In some cases, victims of defective ExacTech knee devices may also be able to recover punitive damages.